palakm-08/india-crime-analysis/README.md

 <b>Install required libraries</b> <br>

-pip install pandas matplotlib numpy streamlit
+pip install pandas matplotlib numpy

 ---

 <b>Usage</b><br>
-Run the Streamlit app with:<br>

-streamlit run app.py<br>
-streamlit run app.py<br>
-(Open the URL shown in your browser)<br>
+Simply run the Python script(s) inside the project to generate plots and insights:

+jupyter notebook covid_analysis.ipynb
+All plots will be displayed in your Python environment.

 ---